 Where will we make things in the future and how will the concept of a factory evolve?
-How we answer these questions is changing, says Professor Duncan McFarlane, Head of the IfM’s Distributed Information and Automation Laboratory (DIAL) and that is affecting our priorities for automation.
+IfM's Professor Duncan McFarlane says that how we answer these questions is changing and is affecting our priorities for automation.

 IfM's Professor Duncan McFarlane (Head of DIAL) and Ajith Parlikad (Head of Asset Management) have co-authored an ICE (Institution of Civil Engineers) Guidance Paper on how new technologies will transform the infrastructures of the future.